dessalines/essays/why_not_signal.md

 #### SimpleX Caveats

-- The iOS and Android clients don't use the app store-run push notification system for privacy reasons; receiving messages can be delayed when the app isn't open.
+- The iOS client from v3.0 supports instant push notifications - it requires that users opt-in to using a central push notifications server.
+The project plans to add support for users to [self-host a part of notifications server functionality](https://github.com/simplex-chat/simplex-chat/blob/stable/blog/20220404-simplex-chat-instant-notifications.md#our-ios-approach-has-one-trade-off).
+- The Android client supports fully private notification by running an optional always-on background service.
-- There isn't currently a web-based client because the SimpleX project assesses that web has too many attack vectors.
+- There is no web-based client because of additional attack vectors.
+- SimpleX messaging servers can see users IP addresses; the project plans to embed access via Tor into the apps.

 ## Conclusions